The reels of microfilm hold close to a century's worth of copies of El Segundo's weekly newspaper.

 "That was our first goal, to get it preserved," El Segundo resident Sari Brann, a retired children's librarian and member of the Friends' history committee, said of the newspaper archive.
 "Because when it's gone, it's gone."

 By making past copies of the Herald available through the library's website, residents would be able to zero in on specific historical events by using search terms.
-In contrast, scanning rolls of microfilm - without a specific date in mind - would take much more time.

 Since mailing a contribution letter to Friends members several weeks ago, the group's leaders have been pleased with the community's response.
 Many residents pitched in along with local businesses, the El Segundo Herald among them.